Green Bay Packers vs. Cleveland Browns NFL Week 16 Odds, Plays and Insights for December 25, 2021

 Over/under insights

-- Green Bay and its opponents have gone over the current 45.5-point total in seven of 14 games (50%) this season.

-- Cleveland and its opponents have combined to score more than 45.5 points in seven of 14 games this season.
+- Green Bay has combined with its opponents to score more than 45.5 points in seven of 14 games this season.

-- The combined points per game average of the two teams, 46.5, is 1.0 point greater than Saturday's over/under.
+- The two teams combine to score 46.5 points per game, 1.0 more than the over/under in this contest.

-- This contest's over/under is 2.1 points above the 43.4 these two squads combine to allow per game this season.
+- This contest's total is 2.1 points greater than the 43.4 these two squads combine to allow per game this season.

-- The Packers and their opponents have scored an average of 47.7 points per game in 2021, 2.2 more than Saturday's total.
+- The average total in Packers games this season is 47.7, 2.2 points more than Saturday's total of 45.5.

-- In 2021, games involving the Browns have averaged a total of 46.1 points, 0.6 more than the set total in this contest.
+- The 46.1 PPG average total in Browns games this season is 0.6 points more than this game's over/under.

 Packers stats and trends